Chart Color Schemes

 Gordonvale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has educational challenges with university qualification rates at 13.9%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.9%, followed by graduate diplomas at 2.2% and postgraduate qualifications at 1.8%.
-Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.2% and certificates at 34.8%.
+The area's university qualification rate is 13.9%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.9%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.8%).
+Vocational credentials are prevalent, with 45.0% of residents aged 15+ holding such qualifications - advanced diplomas at 10.2% and certificates at 34.8%.

 Frequently Asked Questions - Education